databricks-industry-solutions/smart-claims/README.md

 * <b>Domain </b>: Insurance
 * <b>Challenge </b>:
   * Insurance companies have to constantly innovate to beat competition
-  * Customer Retention & Loyalty can be challenge as people are always shopping for more competitive rates leading to churn
+  * Customer Retention & Loyalty can be a challenge as people are always shopping for more competitive rates leading to churn
   * Fraudulent transactions can erode profit margins
-  * Processing Claims which can be very time consuming at times
+  * Processing Claims can be very time consuming
-  * How to improve the Claims Management process for faster claims settlement, lower claims processing costs and quicker identification of possible fraud.
+  * <i>How to improve the Claims Management process for faster claims settlement, lower claims processing costs and quicker identification of possible fraud.</i>
 * <b><span style="color:#f03c15"> Solution: Smart Claims! </span></b>
   * A Databricks Solution Accelerator that uses the Lakehouse paradigm to automate certain components of this process that aids human investigation
   * Please refer to the getting started doc in the docs